Lina Teoh: Personal life

 Born in Melbourne, Australia to a Malaysian Chinese father and a Dutch mother, Teoh spent most of her adult life in Malacca and Kuala Lumpur, Malaysia.
 In her late teens and 20s she has traveled extensively throughout South East Asia modeling in tv commercials and print/press ads for many high-profile brands, as well as on the runway.
 Teoh was trained in Show Biz Dance Academy in 1980-1992 where she studied 12 years of jazz ballet.
 She finished her study in Australian Institute of Dramatic Arts in 1998.

 Over the years she has hosted many television programs in Malaysia including Watch-U-Want for Channel V, a Malaysian tourism series, a sports series, a business series, a motivational talk show and a woman's talk show.

 Pageantry

 Miss World 1998

 Teoh became Miss World Malaysia 1998 and went on to represent Malaysia in the international Miss World 1998 competition in Seychelles.
-An amazing experience, Teoh spent a week in Paris and then 3 weeks on the beautiful Island of Mahe, where the finals were held.
+Teoh spent a week in Paris and then 3 weeks on the Island of Mahe, where the finals were held.
 Competing against 93 other girls from all over the world.
 Teoh eventually placed as 2nd Runner-Up behind the grand winner Linor Abargil of Israel and 1st Runner-Up Véronique Caloc of France.
 She was declared as Miss World Asia and Oceania 1998.
-It is also the highest achievement ever by a Malaysian contestant at the Miss World pageant (as of 2021).
+It is also the highest achievement ever by a Malaysian contestant at the Miss World pageant (as of 2026), until Taanusiya Chetty achieved the same placement in 2026.